21st Jul 2025

 The best way to find out if a deep plane or SMAS facelift is right for you is to book a consultation with an experienced plastic surgeon at Kensington Medical.
 They can evaluate your specific goals, examine your face and after a discussion with you recommend the best approach for you.

 At Kensington Medical, we want to ensure that your facelift experience is safe and successful.
-Our London based surgeons are highly experienced in performing facelifts and neck lifts and will work with you to help you achieve beautiful, natural-looking results.
+Our London based surgeons are highly experienced in performing facelifts and neck lifts and will work with you to help you achieve a beautiful, natural-looking result.

-Mr Paul Tulley is specialsist GMC registered Consultant Plastic, Reconstructive, and Cosmetic Surgeon practicing at Kensington Medical in Harley Street, London and the Southeast of the UK.
+Mr Paul Tulley is specialist GMC specialist registered Consultant Plastic, Reconstructive, and Cosmetic Surgeon practicing at Kensington Medical in Harley Street, London and the Southeast of the UK.
 His experience in facial plastic surgery encompasses a comprehensive range of cosmetic surgeries, notably facial rejuvenation procedures such as deep plane.

-Contact us today to schedule a consultation or phone to find out more.
+Contact us today to book a Deep plane or SMAS consultation or phone to find out more.